joaohenggeler/web-cache-exporter/README.md

 This command line tool allows you to more easily view and obtain the contents of a web browser or web plugin's HTTP cache that's stored on disk.
 It runs on Windows 98, ME, 2000, XP, Vista, 7, 8.1, and 10, and supports the following cache formats:

 * The WinINet cache - Internet Explorer 4 to 11.
+* The Mozilla cache - Mozilla Firefox, Netscape Navigator 6.1 to 9, etc.
 * The Flash Player's shared library cache and temporary Flash videos.
 * The Shockwave Player's cache, including Xtras.
 * The Java Plugin's cache - Java 1.3 to 8.
+* The Unity Web Player's cache.

 This tool was developed to aid the [recovery and preservation of lost web media](https://bluemaxima.org/flashpoint/) (games, animations, virtual worlds, etc) whose files might exist in old computers where they were viewed or played when they were still available.